 Watch on YouTube: PLC Fiddle Motor Starter Service Counter Challenge Solution

 Create a circuit that will count down 10 seconds.
 The count ACC will start at 10 and go to 0.
 It will automatically reset and do it over again.
 See the above timing chart.

-When you are finished the Count Down Challenge, click the Check button to test the circuit.
+When you are finished with the Count Down Challenge, click the Check button to test the circuit.

 Hour Minute Second Counter Challenge

 Create an hour minute and second counter to display the time that a button is activated.
 The button can turn off but the amount of time will remain.
 (Memory Retentive) When the reset button is pressed the time will be set back to zero.
 (Reset)